casact/FASLR/docs/contributing/index.rst

 Users who are interested in contributing to FASLR are free to open pull requests on the `project GitHub <https://github.com/casact/FASLR/pulls>`_.

-There is currently no roadmap, and as this is a community volunteer effort, I don't feel comfortable telling people exactly what to do.
+There is currently no roadmap, and as this is an unpaid community volunteer effort, I don't feel comfortable telling people exactly what to do.
 The closest thing to a roadmap would be the `issues <https://github.com/casact/FASLR/issues>`_ page that lists the open tickets.

 Feel free to volunteer for a ticket by commenting in one, and I will assign it to you.
 If you'd like new features to be added, you should create your own ticket.